smartcontractkit/chainlink-automation/docs/LOG_TRIGGERS.md

 ## Overview

+Logs needs to be fetched and used as input data for log upkeeps pipeline.

+The log poller is responsible for fetching & storing logs event in a DB, and expose them to other services within the node, based on registered log filters.

+There are 2 seperate components that are responsible for reading logs, each runs on a separate thread:

-The **log event provider** is responsible for reading logs from the log poller, and storing them in the **log buffer**, which will be queried by the log observer for latest logs.
+The **log event provider** is responsible for reading latest logs from the poller, and storing them in the **log buffer** for future processing as part of the log trigger flow.

-The **log recoverer** is responsible for picking up logs that were missed by the log event provider, implemented as separate components that will be run on a separate thread.
+The **log recoverer** is responsible for reading older logs, to do rescanning and pick up logs that were missed by the log event provider.

 The following block diagram describes the involved components: